Top 10 Website Statistics and Web Analytics platforms

 2015.
 Optimizely unveiled revolutionary website statistics engine

-Website optimization platform Optimizely released the new feature — Stats Engine — that adds to the company’s experience optimization platform by delivering test results that are "always valid" and "freed from the limitations of traditional statistical analysis".
-Developed in collaboration with statisticians at Stanford University, company officials said Stats Engine relies on innovative approaches in statistical analysis.
-Combined with the company's own algorithms, it allows customers to interpret and act on data quicker "and more confidently than ever before," the company noted.
+The website optimization platform Optimizely has introduced a new feature called Stats Engine, which enhances the company's experience optimization platform.
+This feature provides test results that are consistently valid and unrestricted by the limitations of traditional statistical analysis.
+Developed in partnership with statisticians from Stanford University, Stats Engine leverages innovative statistical analysis techniques.
+Alongside the platform's proprietary algorithms, it enables customers to interpret and take action on data with greater speed and confidence than ever before, according to the company.

 2014.
 Chartbeat wants web analytics standards to be open